The e-property of asymptotically stable Markov semigroups: Appendix II: Relations between the notions of the e-property in for different sets

 By the assumed e-property in $\LL_{bs}(S)$, the first term on the right-hand side of \eqref{last} vanishes.
 The second one vanishes as well, by the definition of $\mu$.
 As a~consequence, referring to Lemma~\ref{lem:weak-b-bs}, we get $\text{w}\,\text{-}\lim_{k\to\infty}\delta_{x_{n_k}}P(t_{n_k}) = \mu$, which contradicts \eqref{eq:thm-e-prop-eq}. \end{proof} Both authors acknowledge the support of the project ``Near-term Quantum Computers: challenges, optimal implementations and applications'' under grant number POIR.04.04.00-00-17C1/18-00, which is carried out within the Team-Net programme of the Foundation for Polish Science, co-financed by the European Union under the European Regional Development Fund.

+Both authors express their gratitude to the anonymous Reviewer for their careful reading of our manuscript and their insightful comments and suggestions, which allowed us to significantly improve our work.

-H.W.-\'S. would also like to extend spacial thanks to the Mathematical Institute at Leiden University, where part of this work was performed, for hospitality.
-Thanks are also addressed to Sander C. Hille for all inspiring discussions.
+H.W.-\'S. would also like to extend special thanks to the Mathematical Institute at Leiden University, where part of this work was performed, for their hospitality.
+In particular, thanks are addressed to Dr. Sander C. Hille for all inspiring discussions.

+Additional thanks are due to prof. dr hab. Łukasz Stettner and the participants of his seminar on \textit{Stochastic Processes} at the Institute of Mathematics of the Polish Academy of Sciences in Warsaw for generously sharing their comprehensive knowledge of the investigated subject after the lecture by H.W.-\'S., promoting the results of this paper.